Kansas voter registration guide

 - Your voter registration form must be postmarked 21 days before Election Day

-This is the state-wide agency that is ultimately responsible for Kansas elections.
-You can mail your voter registration form to this address.
-For faster processing, mail your form to your local election office.
+This is the statewide agency that is ultimately responsible for Kansas elections.
+You can contact them with questions, but your local election office will probably respond faster.